Onkar303/Spreadsheet-MindMapGenerator/README.md

 ## Additional fetures
-- ability to generate a mindmap by reading an excel sheet from both your local storage and Google Sheet
+- Ability to generate a mindmap by reading an excel sheet from both your local storage and Google Sheet

 ## PreRequisite to use a GoogleSheet